Almac extends Site-specific PEGylation Technology to single domain antibodies

 About Almac Group:

-Almac is a financially stable, privately owned organization with over 30 years experience, it provides integrated development solutions to over 600 customers worldwide including all the world leaders in the pharmaceutical and biotechnology sectors.
+Almac is a financially stable, privately owned organisation with over 30 years experience, it provides integrated development solutions to over 600 customers worldwide including all the world leaders in the pharmaceutical and biotechnology sectors.
 Their services include R&D, translational genomic services; API manufacture; formulation development; clinical trial supply and technology (IVRS/IWRS & ePRO) and commercial-scale manufacture.

 The company has over 2,600 employees and is headquartered in Craigavon, Northern Ireland, where it was awarded “Business of the Year 2009”.
 US operations are based in Pennsylvania, North Carolina and California.
 Construction of the company’s new $120m North American Headquarters in PA started in July 2008 and will be completed in 2010.